cy235/DE_AWS_S3_Spark/README.md

 ## Introduction

-*A music streaming startup has grown their user base and song database even more and want to classify the music data.
+*In this project, we classify the music data in a song database.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.*

-In this project we will build an ETL pipeline that extracts their data from the buckets hosted on S3, processes them using Spark which will be deployed on an EMR cluster using AWS, and load the data back into S3 as a set of dimensional tables in parquet format.
+In this project we will build an ETL (extract, transform, load) pipeline that extracts their data from the buckets hosted on S3, processes them using Spark which will be deployed on an EMR cluster using AWS, and load the data back into S3 as a set of dimensional tables in parquet format.

 From this tables we will be able to find insights in what songs their users are listening to.